kocierik/pandOS/README.md

-# Progetto Sistemi Operativi UniBo 2021/2022
+## Operating systems project UniBo 2021/2022

+A simple operating system for the MIPS architecture

 ---

 ## Makefile: